charlottecrevier/how-to/docs/pystac-client.md

 # Interacting with CCMEO STAC API
-This section present example on how to use python libraries to discover the available collection from the CCMEO datacube STAC API.
+This section present examples on how to use python libraries to discover the available collection from the CCMEO datacube STAC API.

+## Using pystac-client

 The following code examples uses the pystac-client library.
 To install pystac client see [pystac-client]
 ``` sh